|Location||CA and NV|

 Average temperatures: Temperatures from April-October range from the 90’s up to 120 degrees fahrenheit during the day and the 70’s to high 80’s at night.
 Temperatures from November to March range from the late 60’s to low 80’s during the day and the 40’s and 50’s overnight.

-The Visitor Center: The visitor center is located in the Furnace Creek resort area on State Route 190.
+The Visitor Center at Death Valley National Park: The visitor center is located in the Furnace Creek resort area on State Route 190.
 A 12-minute introductory slide program is shown every 30 minutes.
 During the winter season, November through April, rangers offer interpretive tours and a wide variety of walks, talks, and slide presentations about Death Valley’s cultural and natural history.
 The visitor center has displays dealing with the park’s geology, climate, wildlife and natural history.
 There are also specific sections dealing with the human history and pioneer experience.
 The Death Valley Natural History Association maintains a bookstore specifically geared to the natural and cultural history of the park.

 Camping: There are nine designated campgrounds within the park.
 Overnight backcountry camping permits are available at the visitor center